UOA-CS732-SE750-Students-2023/cs732-se75-assignment-shubh3010/README.md

 In case you are not able to follow above command please refer below link https://www.simplilearn.com/how-to-install-angular-and-nodejs-on-windows-article

+## Install Node Modules

+Please run the command 'npm install' to install node modules required for the project Make sure to run the command inside tech-demo-shubham folder

 ## Run the Code

 Type `ng serve` in your terminal for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.